Torilis arvensis (Huds.) Link

 Flowers - Sepals absent or minute triangular scales.
 Petals obovate to fan-shaped, rounded or shallowly notched at the tip, white.
 Ovaries hairy.

-Fruits - Schizocarps 3-5 mm long, the bristles all elongate, 0.6-1.1 mm long, about as long as the width of the body of the mericarp, spreading at nearly 90 from the fruit and straight or slightly arched.
+Fruits - Schizocarps 3-5 mm long.
+Bristles all elongate, 0.6-1.1 mm long, about as long as the width of the body of the mericarp, spreading at nearly 90 degrees from the fruit, straight or slightly arched, terminating in a minute barb.

 Flowering - June - September.